This is a simple tutorial for how to sew piping. It’s easier than you think, there’s just a few things you need to have and to know.

 A couple weeks ago we shared How to Make Bias Tape.
-Now let us make piping.
+Now let us learn how to sew piping.
 It’s actually quite simple.
 And every thing could use a little piping right?
 Just don’t sew through your finger.

 Making piping is a two-step process: Cutting bias strips, then sewing them around cord.
-I’ll show you How to Make Piping after the jump…
+I’ll show you How to Sew Piping after the jump…

 How to Make Piping

 First we cut bias strips, then we sew the piping.
 For this homemade piping I used Valori Wells Del Hi Floral Home Decor weight (but you can use regular cotton).

 CUTTING BIAS STRIPS